iPlumb3r/KeQuarks/ReadMe.md

-Knowledge Engineering Quarks (KeQuarks) Initiative
+Knowledge Engineering Particles (aka "KeQuarks") Initiative ==
-==

 The goal of this initiative is to define a (Meta)-Model (or select an existing Meta-Model) for defining Models.